 2. Integrators push in X number of minutes a week to "teach tech".

 3. Teachers are responsible for meeting technology standards (with support of integrators)

 4. Ditch the idea of standards, and focus more on "learning to learn with tech".
 So for example, if a student doesn't know how to do XYZ on a computer, they will google it.

 5. Focus on very broad standards, for example "communication and collaboration" doesn't need to be met with a strict definition of what this means, but we accept a very wide variety of skills as evidence.

 6. Offer a remediation session for especially poor (or new) tech users.
 After / before school.

 So my question to you is how to embrace an integrated technology environment and also use fairly traditional scope and sequence for technology skills?
 I think my main point is I don't want teachers and students to see technology as "over there" I want them to see it as "in here".
 If we teach "computer class", I think it won't serve the integration model well.

 I'll be cross posting this to my local ed-tech listserv, and also on my blog.

 Curious to hear your thoughts.

-Published on Monday, January 24, 2011 (6 years, one month, and 4 days ago).
+Published on Monday, January 24, 2011 (8 years, 2 months, and 3 weeks ago).
 Posted in: Educational Tech Leadership